Israr-11/ewd-movie-backend/README.md

 ## Overview

 A serverless movie backend API built with AWS CDK and TypeScript, enabling users to register, log in, create, update, retrieve, and translate movie reviews.
+The application also includes features for managing favorite movies, creating fantasy movies with custom casts, organizing movies into playlists, and uploading media to S3.

 ### **Movie Review Management**
-- Get movie reviews by filtering by movie ID and reviewer's email.
+- Get reviews by user ID
-- Add new reviews with authorization.
+- Add new reviews with authorization
-- Update existing reviews with authorization.
+- Update existing reviews with authorization
-- Translate reviews to different languages.
+- Translate reviews to different languages

+### **User Features**
+- Manage favorite movies with custom ordering
+- Create fantasy movies with custom cast members
+- Upload movie posters to S3 using presigned URLs
+- Create and manage movie playlists

 ### **Security & Authorization**
-- Cognito-based user authentication.
+- Cognito-based user authentication
-- User-specific review management.
+- User-specific content management
-- Protected review updates.
+- Protected routes with JWT validation
+- S3 presigned URLs for secure file uploads

 ### **Architecture**
 The project leverages several AWS services:
 - **AWS Lambda** - Serverless compute for review operations.
 - **API Gateway** - RESTful API endpoints.
 - **DynamoDB** - Review and translation data persistence.
-- **Amazon Translate** - Review translation capabilities.
+- **Amazon S3** - Storage for movie posters and other media.
 - **Cognito** - User authentication and authorization.

 ---